 Consider Local Tech Help

-If you're looking for help with your website or custom software needs, consider hiring somebody local - even a high schooler with strong tech skills.
+If you're looking for help with your website, custom software, or IT support needs, consider hiring somebody local - even a high schooler with strong tech skills.
 You might be surprised at the quality of work they can produce when properly supported.
 Plus, you'll be supporting someone in your community who is eager to learn and grow.

 Or if you don't want to take that on yourself, reach out to a local tech business that invests in young people in your community.
 You'll get professional oversight combined with enthusiastic talent, often at better rates than faceless corporations, with service that actually understands your needs.